 Anyone interested in taking the exam is encouraged to log in and see the full list of questions.
 There is no fee for logging in, and no penalty for doing so and not completing the exam.
 All incomplete entries will be discarded after the exam closes on November 1.

 The examination will be graded by members of the Bard faculty and staff.
 Each of the four essays will be evaluated separately.
 There will also be a composite grade.
 Candidates scoring a composite grade of B+ or higher will receive notification of an offer of admission to the College by January 31.

 Completing Your Application

-Students who are accepted through this examination process must complete their file by submitting two documents: an official high school transcript and a general reference letter from the high school counselor or another appropriate school official.
+Students who pass the essay examination must complete their file by submitting two documents: an official high school transcript and a general reference letter from the high school counselor or another appropriate school official.
 Homeschooled students may submit documentation of their curriculum in lieu of a transcript.

 An official letter of admission will be sent within one week of receipt of these documents.